allegheny-computer-science-203-s2021/practical01/README.md

 To do well on this assignment, you should also read Chapters 1 and 2 in "Think Python", paying particularly close attention to the content about variables, expressions, and statements.
-You should also read the Preface and Chapters 1 through 3 in the "Exercises in Programming Style" book.
-Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.
+You should also review a [monolith program](https://github.com/crista/exercises-in-programming-style/blob/master/04-monolith/tf-04.py) accompanying the "Exercises in Programming Style" book.

 ## Tasks